SithuSoe04/cse15l-lab-reports/labreport2/labreport2.md

     }
 }
 ```
 The following code has also been copied from the starter code provided in Week 2.
 However, it has been modified to implement a web server that supports adding new messages and rendering them on the screen.
+It is stored inside a file name StringServer.java.
 ```
 import java.io.IOException;
 import java.net.URI;